American urban history: Street traffic

 Horse-drawn trams continued to be used in New York City until 1917.

 In a horse-drawn era, streets were unpaved and covered with dirt or gravel.
 However, they produced uneven wear, opened new hazards for pedestrians and made for dangerous potholes for bicycles and for motor vehicles.
 Manhattan alone had 130,000 horses in 1900, pulling streetcars, wagons, and carriages, and leaving their waste behind.
 They were not fast, and pedestrians could dodge and scramble their way across the crowded streets.
 Small towns continued to rely on dirt and gravel, but larger cities wanted much better streets, so they looked to wood or granite blocks.

-In 1890, a third of Chicago's 2000 miles of streets were paved, chiefly with wooden blocks, which gave better traction than mud.
+In 1890, a third of Chicago's 2,000 miles of streets were paved, chiefly with wooden blocks, which gave better traction than mud.
 Brick surfacing was a good compromise, but even better was asphalt paving.
-With London and Paris as models, Washington laid 400,000 square yards of asphalt paving by 1882, and served as a model for Buffalo, Philadelphia and elsewhere.
+With London and Paris as models, Washington laid 400,000 square yards of asphalt paving by 1882, serving as a model for Buffalo, Philadelphia and elsewhere.
 By the end of the century, American cities boasted 30 million square yards of asphalt paving, followed by brick construction.

 In the largest cities, street railways were elevated, which increased their speed and lessened their dangers.
-Street-level trolleys moved passengers at 12 miles per hour for 5 cents a ride, with free transfers.
-They became the main transportation service for middle class shoppers and office workers until they bought automobiles after 1945 and commuted from more distant suburbs in privacy and comfort.
+Street-level trolleys moved passengers at 12 miles per hour for 5 cents per ride, with free transfers.
+They became the main transportation service for middle class shoppers and office workers until automobiles became more popular after 1945.

 The working-class typically walked to nearby factories and patronized small local stores.
 Big-city streets became paths for faster and larger and more dangerous vehicles, the pedestrians beware.
 Underground subways were a solution, with Boston building one in the 1890s followed by New York a decade later.